April 19. Today's Birthdays

 NUR-SULTAN.
 KAZINFORM Today's Birthdays is the one-stop shop where you can learn about prominent Kazakhstani people who were born on the 19th of April.

-Svetlana Dzhalmagambetova (1948) – member of the Council of Senators of the Senate of Parliament of Kazakhstan, First Deputy Director-General of Eurasia+ORT LLP.
+Svetlana Dzhalmagambetova (1948) – a member of the Council of Senators of the Senate of Parliament of Kazakhstan.

 Born in Akmola region, she graduated from the Karaganda Polytechnic Institute, Academy of Social Sciences of the CPSU Central Committee.